 6. Create marketing material that attracts volunteers

 Finally, ensure you’re clearly communicating the benefits you offer to volunteers (that we discussed earlier) through your marketing material.
 That way, people are instantly aware of what they will get out of volunteering at your club.
+A communication plan can help you to put together a solid strategy.

 This could include leaflets and posters that advertise your volunteering opportunities.
 The leaflets can be for internal recruitment use; handed to athletes and parents at the club.
 And the posters can be used for external recruitment; put up in the local community in places like schools.